Your guide to doing business in Kenya

 See You Later Tutaonana

-Numbers are written with a comma to denote fractions, for example RSD 150 000,75
+Numbers are written with a comma to denote fractions, for example KES 150 000,75.

 The Tax Year in Kenya runs from 1st January to 31st December.